swhid/specification/Chapters/5_Core_identifiers.md

      4. a NULL byte
      5. the *intrinsic identifier* of the *content* or *directory*, encoded as a sequence of 20 bytes

-The intrinsic identifier of the directory is the SHA1 of the of the byte sequence obtained by juxtaposing
+The intrinsic identifier of the directory is the SHA1 of the byte sequence obtained by juxtaposing

  - the ASCII string `"tree"` (without quotes),
  - an ASCII space,